SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Visit Ticketmaster to check out their selection of tickets

 If you find a show that is sold out or you want better tickets, check out TicketLiquidator.
 They are a legitimate third-party reseller.
-Here you will find tickets for San Francisco concerts as well as tickets to hot Broadway theater performances and other events around town.

 >> Visit TicketLiquidator for tickets

 Below you will find a calendars for the top San Francisco music venues.
 They include some of our largest venues with the best shows currently on their schedule.
-You will also find a brief overview of each of these venues so you know what to expect before you arrive.

 The Bill Graham Civic Auditorium is the largest San Francisco live music venue.
 It holds around 7,000 people for each show.
 This is where you will find some of the biggest names that come through town including rock, country, and other genres.